Individual grades or one group grade shared by all members?

 You may find it challenging to determine individual grades for a group project.
 Some instructors assign all members the same grade on their group assignment.
 This eliminates competition within the group and keeps the focus on collaborating.
 To lessen students' concern over sharing a grade, be sure the group grade is only a small percentage of their total grades.

 Alternatively, you can use a variety of assignments to grade each student's contribution.
 You can ask for peer evaluations, and review each member's test scores, surveys, and reflective writing assignments.

-You can use peer assessment to obtain feedback from group members, and students themselves can receive a wider range of feedback when you share those critiques.
-Peer assessment is a means of allowing students to participate in the evaluation process by commenting on and judging each group member's work.
-You can use the feedback to add a participation grade or bonus points to reward group members who performed to the outlined requirements.
+With peer assessment, students participate in the evaluation process.
+They comment on and judge each group member's work.
+You can use the feedback to add a participation grade or bonus points to reward group members who fulfilled the outlined requirements.

-If group members are aware of rating their peers in advance, students may feel a greater sense of involvement and responsibility.
-The team may produce a higher quality end product and learn more.
-You can use peer assessment as part of the collaborative process, and not just a survey submitted at the end when no opportunity for improvement is possible.
+If group members are aware in advance that they will have to rate their peers, students may feel a greater sense of involvement and responsibility.
+The team may produce a higher quality end product and learn more knowing that their evaluators are working alongside them.
+You can use peer assessment as part of the collaborative process, and not just as a survey submitted at the end when no opportunity for improvement is possible.
 You can ask for quick checks of how the collaborative process is working.

-Ultimately, when you assign a grade for a group's achievement and the contributions of the individual members, you need to consider:
+Ultimately, when you assign a grade for a group's achievement and the contributions of the individual members, consider these questions: